Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 You must carry traffic for other people.
 And the trick there is other people won't want to use it if only you run the infrastructure.
 Some guy in Slovenia is not going to be using a remailer that is run entirely by the Navy.
 He'll set up something that he trusts, the Navy will set up something they trust, and so on and so forth.
 And that's how you get the distributive trust.

+### Adversaries and Threat Models

 Okay, so there are a bunch of different characteristics we might look at for an adversary.
 We'll talk more about these concepts in part two, but I'll briefly go over them now.
 Basically you can pick and choose from this list to create whatever adversary you might be looking at.
 You might be looking at an adversary who can participate in the system, or maybe he can just look at the wires between nodes.
 Maybe he just watches and logs like Carnivore, or maybe he owns some hackers and he breaks into things.

 Maybe he only has jurisdiction over a couple of the nodes, or can only break into the IRIX boxes or something like that.
 Or maybe he's global, maybe he can look at the entire internet.
 Or you can look at static versus adaptive.
 Maybe he deploys his Carnivores and he's done.
 Or maybe he has a bunch of Carnivores in the back and as soon as he knows where he wants them he puts a new one out, and that way he can follow you wherever you're going.

 Okay, so some sample adversaries.
 We've got the global passive adversary, that's the one the research people focus on a lot.
 Somebody who watches the entire internet, but doesn't really do very much.
 They've hired some smart traffic analysis people and they sit in the back and they learn everything just by watching the traffic.
 Or you could have some guy who signs up a node in the Remailer network and says, aha, I'm going to watch the traffic through my node, I'm going to learn things.

 I'm going to learn maybe who sends, who receives.
 Maybe I can't correlate them that easily, but maybe I can.
 Or you've got an external attacker, somebody who sits around and floods one of the nodes to influence the anonymity or the service provided by the network.
-Okay, so the Mixed Minion Threat Model.
-Mixed Minion is a Remailer that we've designed recently to improve over all the issues that showed up in previous designs.
+Okay, so the Mixminion Threat Model.
+Mixminion is a Remailer that we've designed recently to improve over all the issues that showed up in previous designs.

-The Mixed Minion Threat Model is all three.
+The Mixminion Threat Model is all three.
 We want to handle a global passive adversary who can observe everything on the internet.
 We want to handle somebody who can sign up some of the nodes, hopefully not more than half of them, and somebody who can inject, modify, delete some of the traffic.
-Not all the traffic because then we'd be in really bad shape, but he can flood messages, he can delete certain things, he can delay things, stuff like that.
+Not all the traffic, because then we'd be in really bad shape, but he can flood messages, he can delete certain things, he can delay things, stuff like that.

 We're not real-time, we're not packet-based, we're not steganographic, those are all the first questions people ask.
 We're not trying to do this for web browsing or something, it's just for email at this point.
 We won't actually succeed against an adversary that's this hard, but we'll come kind of close and you'll see which attacks still work towards the end.
 I mean, this is a pretty hard adversary.
 Most designs aim for something weaker than this because, I mean, this is large, smart governments.

+## Remailer Goals and Design
-Okay, so basic idea.

-Alice wants to send a message to Bob and she wants Bob to not know where it came from.
+Okay, so basic idea: Alice wants to send a message to Bob and she wants Bob to not know where it came from.
 So the first thing you can do is set up a direct forwarder.
 Basically node number one gets the message from Alice.
-It says, hey, give this to Bob, and node number one gives it to Bob.
+It says, "Hey, give this to Bob," and node number one gives it to Bob.
 So in the simple naive case, if Bob can only look around him, he doesn't know that it came from Alice because number one strips it off.

 On the other hand, if you're observing Alice at the time, then you know, you watch the message come out of her and it says, this is my message, M, please send it to Bob.
 And you know that Alice is sending it to Bob.
 So the next step is we add in some encryption.
 Alice now encrypts her channel to node one and basically that means that somebody watching that channel cannot learn it.
 On the other hand, you might just own node one already or you might break into node one or subpoena it or all sorts of attacks.